jonobr1/two.js/wiki/README.md

 <h3 class="visible"><a href="#shapes-and-groups">Shapes and Groups</a></h3>

 Adding shapes to groups makes managing multiple shapes easier and more sane.
-Group's provide an easy way to move your content through `translation`, `rotation`, and `scale`.
+Group's provide an easy way to move your content through `position`, `rotation`, and `scale`.
 These operations emit from the coordinate space `(0, 0)`.
 In the example below we can see that the initial orientation of the circle and rectangle changed from the first example.
 These shapes are oriented around `(0, 0)`, which allows us to transform the group around the centeroid of the shapes.
 In addition Group's styling operations trickle down and apply to each shape.

 <inline-editor scripts="https://cdn.jsdelivr.net/npm/two.js@latest/build/two.js">
 var params = { fullscreen: true }